EldonGabriel/eldongabriel.github.io/test.md

   path: /assets/images/banner.png
 ---

+# 0.0 Executive Summary
+This report documents a restoration of administrative access to a pfSense firewall after a Windows management host lost connectivity due to an APIPA address assignment.

 # 1.0: pfSense Access Failure and Recovery

-> **Executive Summary:** This report documents a restoration of administrative access to a pfSense firewall after a Windows management host lost connectivity due to an APIPA address assignment.

 ## 1.1 Project Description
 The objective of this task was to identify the root cause of the connectivity failure and restore access within a **VirtualBox Internal Network** lab environment.
 This scenario highlights the critical nature of Layer 3 (IP) alignment in segmented networks.